As we all know, references can make you or break you. References are your lifeline to more money and a better career opportunity!

 - Most importantly, keep it updated as time goes by.

-It brings us great joy when we have successfully obtained another “glowing” reference on one of our applicants that we are assisting.
+It brings us great joy when we have successfully obtained another glowing reference on one of our applicants.
 Sometimes your references prove more powerful than you think!

 - Track your past jobs, titles, and supervisors (name, address, phone number).

-- Touch base either by phone or note card once a year.
+- Touch base either by phone, e-mail or card at least once a year.

 - Keep information updated.